Acquia Cloud Enterprise backups, availability, and disaster recovery

 Customers have full server access to implement their own on-demand backups of code, files, and database content.
-To assist, Acquia provides the previous three days' database backups (dumps of the MySQL database) to Acquia Cloud customers via the Acquia Network management site.
+To assist, Acquia provides the previous three days' database backups (dumps of the MySQL database) to Acquia Cloud customers using the Acquia Cloud UI or Cloud API.
 Additionally, customers may make on-demand backups of any database at any time on the Workflow tab of the Acquia Cloud UI, or through SSH/SCP.
 Acquia Cloud keeps your on-demand backups until you delete them.
 Your backup copies count against the storage space of your account.
 Customers may download database backups and restore a previous backup on the Backups tab of the Acquia Cloud UI.

 At the Drupal code layer, customers can manage and deploy their customer-developed code using Acquia’s Subversion (SVN or Git) code repository service.
 These services allow for rollback and redeployment of Drupal code, effectively backing up the site's code.